britecharts/britecharts-react-test-project/README.md

 ## Approach
 This is a simple [Create-react-app](https://github.com/facebookincubator/create-react-app) with a donut component loaded in different ways, showing how to bring in Britecharts-react through the different methods:

+Using NPM
-* Using the CDN links
+* with the whole bundle importing as ES205
-* Using NPM with the whole bundle
+* with the whole bundle importing as CommonJS
+* with individual esm modules from lib
-* Using NPM with individual umd files
+* with individual umd files from lib
-* Using NPM with individual commonjs files
+* with individual commonjs files from lib

-* Using NPM and webpack using the esm files
+## Installation
+Follow these steps:
+1. Clone the repo
+1. Install dependencies with `yarn`
+1. Run demo with `yarn start`
+1. Navigate to localhost:3000